Find out about wheelie bin collection, what to do if you have lost or damaged your bin, and how to request additional wheelie bins.

 If one waste and one recycling bin are insufficient for your needs, it is possible to obtain additional waste and/or recycling bins using either of the forms below.

 Please note: these forms should not be used to order bins for auxiliary units or duplexes.
 If the bins are for these types of dwellings, please contact Council on (07) 3412 3412.

 Please note that this form must be completed by the property owner (ratepayer) as it will result in extra rate charges.

 Residents who rent

 Please note that this form may be completed by tenants, and payment must accompany the form when submitted.

-- Download the 2014/15 application for additional commercial 140 & 240 litre waste & recycling bins (PDF 47 KB)
+- Download the application for casual special event bins (PDF 40 KB)